teanijarv/teanijarv.github.io/_posts/2024-01-13-2024-start-of-doctoral-studies.md

 ---
 layout: distill
-title: Start of Doctoral Studies - 2023
+title: Back in EU & Start of Doctoral Studies - 2023
 date: 2024-01-13 12:00
 description: 2023 was the most eventful year of my life so far - my stay in Australia came to an end, had a long holiday where I travelled a lot and hanged out with my best friends, and started a PhD project in Sweden.
 categories: annual-review